-A couple of new zero waste grocery stores have taken on the challenge of food packaging waste, serving as pioneers in reducing waste in the industry.
-These stores have no bags or food wrappers, and virtually all food is purchased with reusable containers.
+From Berlin to Brooklyn, zero-waste grocery stores have taken on the challenge of food packaging waste, serving as pioneers in reducing waste in the industry.
+Considering how much packaging you commonly find in a grocery store, it is quite remarkable to have a store that is virtually free of disposable packaging.
+Yet, these stores have no bags or plastic food wrappers, and customers take home the food they purchase in reusable containers.

 Original Unverpackt in Berlin, Germany

-Guided by the slogan, “Let’s be real, try something impossible,” Milena Glimbovski and Sara Wolf realized their dream of opening a zero waste grocery store in 2014 — Original unpacked (or Original Unverpackt in German).
 German households dispose of 16 million tons of packaging waste each year.
+Guided by the slogan, “Let’s be real, try something impossible,” Milena Glimbovski and Sara Wolf realized their dream of opening a zero-waste grocery store in 2014 — Original Unverpackt (“Original Unpacked” in English).

 The store now stocks an assortment of more than 500 primarily organic products.
 Unlike a typical grocery store, most items aren’t sold under brand names.
 All the products are either sold unwrapped or in reusable bins, with no disposable paper, plastic, or foil.

 Sarah Metz moved to New York a dozen years ago and was confronted by the waste problem.
 Inspired by the motto, “Goods for your pantry, good for the planet,” Sarah is on a mission to reduce food and packaging waste locally.
 She launched a Kickstarter campaign to help raise funds and is now providing the tools to help her neighbors live more sustainably.
 The Fillery offers dried bulk goods, syrups, oils, and cleaning products.

 When Ingrid Caldironi adopted a zero-waste lifestyle, she discovered it was quite challenging.
 Companies don’t make it easy for people to avoid packaging waste.
 “When people change their behaviors, and they start demanding something different, then companies will need to change,” said Ingrid.